ZahinHafiz25/BINF5507-Assignment-2-Regression-and-Classification-Models/README.md

 Part 4 of this assignment involved the creation and evaluation of classification models (the target column was: 'num' from the heart disease dataset; binary classification).
 In this part, I performed a Logistic Regression analysis (using a range of penalty and solver values), followed by a k-NN Classification model (using a range of n_neighbors values).
 AUROC and AUPRC plots were generated for both models, and evaluation metrics were analyzed.

 **Note: for Parts 3 and 4, appropriate packages (pandas, numpy, seaborn, matplotlib, and sklearn) were loaded, and data wrangling was performed prior to the generation and analysis of regression and classification models.
+In addition, the short answers have been uploaded on Blackboard.